Rostlab/predictprotein-docker/README.md

 When bind-mounted using the `docker run` command as later documented, the following directories on the Docker host will contain the following data, which will remain even after an erased or shutdown container:

 * `/var/tmp/pp-data/config`                   - *(optional)* configuration files affecting how predictprotein runs inside of the container.
-Necessary if you plan on using MySQL result storage
+Necessary if you plan on using [MySQL result storage](#additional-result-data-using-an-external-mysql-instance)
+* `/var/tmp/pp-data/method-data/loctree3      - *(optional)* data files used for loctree3 algorithm.
+Including this directory will override the already-included loctree3 data files.
+* `/var/tmp/pp-data/method-data/metastudent   - *(optional)* data files used for metastudent algorithm.
+Including this directory will override the already-included metastudent data files.
-* `/var/tmp/pp-data/ppcache/ppcache-data`     - **(required)** predictprotein cache (ppcache) where computed results are stored, indexed by computed hash.
+* `/var/tmp/pp-data/ppcache/ppcache-data`     - **(required)** predictprotein cache (ppcache) where computed results are stored, indexed by computed hash
 * `/var/tmp/pp-data/ppcache/results-retrieve` - *(optional)* may be used, when bind mountd, to retrieve a result set from the cache (see ppc_fetch)
 * `/var/tmp/pp-data/ppcache/rost_db`          - **(required)** rost_db (internal to Rostlab) or PPMI databases
 * `/var/tmp/pp-data/ppcache/sequence-submit`  - *(optional)* may be used, when bind mounted, to submit sequences using a file

+*Note*: any sub-directories that you create on the Docker host under `/var/tmp/pp-data/ppcache/`, will *hide* existing directories in the Docker container when `/var/tmp/pp-data/ppcache` on the Docker host is bind-mounted to the Docker container on `/mnt/ppcache`.

 ## PredictProtein Database Installation